Baqend/guide/src/index.md

 ### Real-Time Aggregations

-Another neat use case for streaming queries is to compute and maintain aggregates in real-time.
+Another neat use case for event stream queries is to compute and maintain aggregates in real-time.
 Similar to result set maintenance, the basic idea is to keep all relevant information in an *accumulator* and to recompute and output the updated aggregate value whenever an event is received.

 #### Count